Running async spatial tests with pytest-asyncio

 async def async_db_pool():

-# asyncpg uses a plain libpq DSN, not the SQLAlchemy "+asyncpg" dialect form
+# asyncpg takes a plain libpq DSN — not the SQLAlchemy "postgresql+asyncpg" form

 yield pool